JMRI Hardware Support: MERG CBUS Main Support Page

 Although the CBUS protocol and CANCMD support Advanced Consisting, this has not been implemented within JMRI at present.

 JMRI Consisting : Advanced Decoder Consisting ( Decoder Assisted Consist) is currently unsupported, hence this is set to Internal in the CBUS preferences.

 Primary Address Consists are supported however.

 Connecting a MERG DCC Command Station ( CANCMD , CANCSB etc. )

-On JMRI startup, the CBUS Node Manager will by default search for command stations.
+On JMRI startup, the CBUS Node Manager can search for command stations.

 If a command station responds then it will be added to the node table.